-The Mountaineers cultivates a corps of 1,000 active, trained volunteers who lead or instruct more than 3,200 courses and activities annually.
+The Mountaineers cultivates a corps of 1,300 active, trained volunteers who lead or instruct more than 3,200 courses and activities annually.
 We get people outside by providing programs that are designed to engage people in a lifetime of outdoor pursuits.
-Our course instruction is integrated with training in low-impact recreation techniques, education in conservation and public lands management issues, and stewardship opportunities.
+Our course instruction is integrated with training in low-impact recreation techniques, education in conservation issues, and opportunities to provide stewardship of recreation areas.

-In 2010, The Mountaineers launched its Youth and Family Initiative, an innovative effort to engage all people in the outdoors and develop sustainable programs for youth and families.
+The vast majority of today’s youth use technology on a daily basis, but only 10% say they are spending time outdoors every day.
+And youth from diverse communities are even less likely to be engaged in the outdoors.
+To combat this trend, The Mountaineers launched programs in 2011 to provide youth with outdoor experiences.
 Youth programs encompass a suite of opportunities, the centerpiece being Mountain Workshops.
-These are delivered in partnership with local elementary schools and community youth organizations such as foster care and sheltering organizations, Boys and Girls Clubs, and YMCAs.
-The program serves youth ages 4-16 and includes a flexible curriculum that integrates active participation in an outdoor recreation skill with instruction focused on outdoor safety and appreciation for the natural environment.
+These are delivered in partnership with local elementary schools, and community youth-serving organizations, such as foster care, sheltering agencies, and YMCAs.
+The program reaches underserved youth ages 6-19 and includes a flexible curriculum that integrates active participation in an outdoor recreation skill with instruction focused on outdoor safety and appreciation for the natural world.

 The Mountaineers established Mountaineers Books to share its love of the outdoors with the publication of Mountaineering: The Freedom of the Hills.
-Today, with more than 500 titles in print, Mountaineers Books -- along with its Skipstone and Braided River imprints -- publishes a variety of outdoor recreation, sustainable lifestyle, and conservation advocacy books, including many award winners.
-Whether you're into outdoor activities, living a healthy lifestyle, or concerned about being a good steward of the environment, Mountaineers Books has the information you need to guide you on your next journey.
+Today, with more than 500 titles in print, Mountaineers Books -- along with its Skipstone and Braided River imprints -- publishes a variety of award-winning outdoor recreation, sustainable lifestyle, and conservation advocacy books.

 Recent Successes and Current Challenges

 With the release of the "Legends & Lore" series, Mountaineers Books commits to keeping alive mountaineering literature's most seminal works.
-While some libraries and personal collections retain significant mountaineering books, Legends & Lore insures that mountaineering literature will be widely available for everyone to access.
+While some libraries and personal collections retain significant mountaineering books, Legends & Lore ensures that mountaineering literature will be widely available for everyone to access.
 Jim Whittaker, the first American to summit Everest, explained the importance of retaining these written stories when he said, "As a mountaineer, you climb on the shoulders of your predecessors."
-Support of Mountaineers Books Legends & Lore series will ensure that the mountaineers of the world never forget whose shoulders helped lift to higher places all those who came before them.